AquaticEcoDynamics/Peel_ARC/Data/Nutrient/README.md

 Weekly data collected by the Marine and Freshwater Laboratory obetween 1970 and 2001, at 6 sites within the Peel-Harvey Estuary.

-#### 2. data from [Water Information Reporting](https://wir.water.wa.gov.au/Pages/Water-Information-Reporting.aspx) (WIR, DWER)
+#### 2. data from Department of Water and Environmental Regulation (DWER)

-The WIR data has been collated from the Water Information Reporting system, maintained by the Department of Water and Environmental Regulation.
+The WIR data has been collated from the [Water Information Reporting system](https://wir.water.wa.gov.au/Pages/Water-Information-Reporting.aspx), maintained by the Department of Water and Environmental Regulation.

 The data is contained within a Matlab formatted **.mat** file and only contains a subset of sites and variables of the nutrient & flow data that has been collected within the catchment to support the linkage program.

+> [!TIP]
+> Once loaded into Matlab the data contains the structure of ***data.{site}.{variable}***, with properties of site coordinates(X,Y), date, depth, and units
+>

 Once loaded into Matlab the data contains the structure: